-Rosalind Leavell is thrilled to join the cello section of the North Carolina Symphony for the 2018/19 season.
+Rosalind Leavell is thrilled to return to an acting position in the cello section of the North Carolina Symphony for the 2022/23 season.
 She received a bachelor’s degree in music from the Cleveland Institute of Music and a master’s degree in music from the University of Minnesota.

 Leavell is the Principal Cellist of the Chamber Orchestra of the Triangle, and regularly performs with the North Carolina Opera orchestra.
 She is the cellist of the newly-formed, Raleigh-based Lyricosa String Quartet.

 While living in Minnesota, Leavell was the Principal Cellist of the St. Cloud Symphony Orchestra and was featured on Classical Minnesota Public Radio.
 She has performed as a substitute cellist with the Minnesota Orchestra, and as a soloist with the Bloomington (MN) Symphony Orchestra and the Kenwood Symphony Orchestra.